Madden NFL 25 (2024 video game): New gameplay mechanics

 Madden NFL 25 introduced several new gameplay mechanics and enhancements over its predecessor, Madden NFL 24:

 BOOM Tech Tackling System: This physics-based system revolutionizes tackling by considering factors such as player weight, speed, momentum, and ratings to determine dynamic outcomes.
 It introduces more realistic and varied tackle interactions, moving away from predetermined animations.

-Reloaded Hit Stick Mechanic: Celebrating its 20th anniversary, the Hit Stick has been revamped to emphasize timing and approach angle.
+Reloaded Hit Stick Mechanic: The Hit Stick has been revamped to emphasize timing and approach angle.
 Successful execution depends on precise timing and positioning, rewarding players with more impactful hits and a higher chance of causing fumbles.

 Ball Carrier Balance and Recovery: Ball carriers can now brace for impact, stumble, and recover balance based on the defender's approach and the ball carrier's attributes.
-This adds a layer of realism to break tackles and balance maintenance.

 Enhanced Skill Moves with Setup Mechanic: Hundreds of new moves, including jukes, spins, and hesitations, have been added.
 The new "Setup State" mechanic allows players to chain moves effectively by holding the sprint button and executing specific right-stick inputs, enabling more strategic and explosive plays.

 Revamped Kick Meter: The kicking system now features a multimeter with separate horizontal and vertical components for accuracy and power.
-This change increases the challenge and skill required for successful kicks.

-Signature Authenticity and Styles: Players exhibit unique pre-play behaviors and adjustments, reflecting their real-life counterparts' football IQ and style.
-This enhancement blurs the line between the virtual game and the real NFL experience.

-These innovations collectively aim to provide a more immersive and realistic football simulation experience in Madden NFL 25.